 American Airlines offers off-peak and peak awards to South America Region 1 from the Continental U.S. From January 16-June 14 and September 7-November 14, a one-way economy SAAver award will cost 17.5k AA miles.

-American Airlines flies direct routes to Quito from Miami and Dallas/Fort Worth.
-Given the high number of domestic flights connecting into these major cities, your home U.S. airport will likely have flights into and out of Miami and/or Dallas/Fort Worth.
+American Airlines flies direct routes to Quito from Miami.
+Given the high number of domestic flights connecting here, your home U.S. airport will likely have flights into and out of Miami.

 For more information about how to piece together award routings, take a moment to read about a few award flight basics.

 Whether you’re trying to book an American Airlines award flight to Ecuador or elsewhere, don’t delay.
-If you find an award redemption that works with your travel plans, book it.
+If you find an award redemption that works with your travel plans, book it, especially if you find the lowest pricing on your dates.

 How to Earn AA miles: